Troubleshooting

 Check the logs of the container and this will usually tell you what's wrong.
 Common problems are:

-1. Typo in the env variable OPENAI_API_KEY name resulting into logs saying something like "skipping inference as it's not configured".
+OPENAI_API_KEYname resulting into logs saying something like "skipping inference as it's not configured". - You forgot to call

-3. OpenAI requires pre-charging the account with credits before using it, otherwise you'll get an error like "insufficient funds".
+docker compose upafter configuring open ai. - OpenAI requires pre-charging the account with credits before using it, otherwise you'll get an error like "insufficient funds".

 AI Tagging not working (when using Ollama)